 Oddness just comes in different flavors.
 They’re called “traditions.”
+For example:

 Jews pray with their heads covered; we take our hats off.

 It’s easy in the familiarity of our own traditions to shake our fingers at the oddities of others.
 Jews pray while rocking, Muslims kneel with their bottoms in the air, and Christians bow our heads and close our eyes.

 But blend any tradition—bowing, standing, prostrating, rocking, kneeling, or jumping—with no personal relationship with the true God, and it’s totally pointless.

 Maybe we Christians should open our eyes during prayer for a change.